Byron/gitoxide/README.md

 Thus one has to post-process the file by reducing its size by one using `truncate -s -1 fixture`, removing the newline byte.

+## Shortcomings

+* **Packfiles use memory maps**
+  * Even though they are comfortable to use and fast, they squelch IO errors.
+  * _potential remedy_: We could generalize the Pack to make it possible to work on in-memory buffers directly.
+That way, one would initialize a Pack by reading the whole file into memory, thus not squelching IO errors at the expense of latency as well as memory efficiency.

 ## Credits

 * **itertools** _(MIT Licensed)_